whosonfirst/whosonfirst-www/www/blog/2024/08/16/dedupe/index.md

 ![](images/50841_91faa27aa6285c00_b.jpg)

 <div style="font-size:small;font-style:italic;text-align:center;">
-... <a href="https://collection.cooperhewitt.org/objects/18446851/">Collection of Cooper Hewitt Museum</a>.
+Drawing, Design for a Composition, Cube with Leaf; brush and gouache, graphite on paper; Gift of Mrs. E. McKnight Kauffer; <a href="https://collection.cooperhewitt.org/objects/18446851/">Collection of Cooper Hewitt Museum</a>.
 </div>

 Records that have been with concordances will also contain `label` and `similarity` properties for their corresponding data source.
 For example: